Search here...

 Cefalù is located around 70km east of Palermo.
 We flew into Palermo from London, stayed a night and then got the train to Cefalù in the morning.
 It only took around 40 minutes so can be done as a day trip from Palermo if you’re visiting.
 However, I highly recommend you stay longer as it’s a gorgeous city with lots to see and do.

-We stayed five nights, which was a perfect amount of time to enjoy Cefalù and the surrounding towns.
-We opted to stay in a lovely, modern AirBnB, which was about a 2 minute walk to the stunning Duomo.
+We have visited Cefalù twice and both times opted to stay in apartments, rather than hotels.
+The first time we stayed five nights, which was a perfect amount of time to enjoy Cefalù and the surrounding towns.
+We chose the Mandralisca Garden deluxe apartment, which was about a 2 minute walk to the stunning Duomo.

 AirBnB in cefalu